pgimalac/tm4c-embedded-attempt/README.md

 I tried to use CCStudio but without success.

 ### edX
-I followed the course from the [edX website](https://www.edx.org/course/embedded-systems-shape-the-world-microcontroller-i).
+I followed the course from the [edX website](https://www.edx.org/course/embedded-systems-shape-the-world-microcontroller-i) until lab 9.

 ### Labs
 - [x] lab 2